HittyGubby/TNOCreator/README.md

 - [x] Add load preset [from local db or custom config upload&download]

-- [ ] Auto remember preset by user cookie (or user account?)
+- [x] Auto remember preset by user cookie (or user account?)

- ->maybe auto crawl from tno wiki?
+ ->maybe auto crawl from tno wiki? - (use your browser, clipboard and mouse!!)

- ->maybe add more hoi4 mod ui?
+ ->maybe add more hoi4 mod ui? - (this is tno creator not kr kx md rf or anything else, **but interested if you can send PR**) (yes hittygubby just 2 lazy 2 search for mods on paradoxplaza or nexusmods(since i play pirated hoi4) and extract ui templates and do all tunings, and after all tno alt timelines just seems to be more popular)

 - [x] Add button hover gfx (maybe not? we are not refactoring hoi4 anyways lmao)